Robert Ballard Long: Early life

-Long was born the elder of twin sons to Jamaican planter Edward Long and his wife Mary at Chichester in 1771.
-Long received a formal education, attending Dr Thomson's School in Kensington until age nine and then being sent to Harrow School until 18 in 1789.
-After three years at the University of Göttingen studying military theory, Long was commissioned into the 1st King's Dragoon Guards as a cornet in 1791.
-With the aid of his family's substantial financial resources, Long had been promoted to captain by November 1793 and served with his regiment in Flanders during the Duke of York's unsuccessful campaign there.
-In the winter of 1794/95, Long had left his regiment and was attached to the staff of General Sir George Don during the retreat into Germany and return to England.
+Robert Ballard Long was born on 4 April 1771 in Chichester, West Sussex, one of twin sons, the other being named Charles, born to the British historian Edward Long and his wife Mary.
+Long received a formal education, attending Harrow School, which he left in 1789.
+Following three years of studying military theory at the University of Göttingen, Long was commissioned into the British Army's 1st King's Dragoon Guards at the rank of cornet on 4 May 1791.
+Aided by his family's wealth, Long was promoted to lieutenant on 25 February 1793 captain in November of that year.
+In June 1794, he was sent with his regiment to the Low Countries and fought in the Flanders campaign.
+By the winter of 1794, Long had left his regiment and was attached to the staff of General Sir George Don during the British retreat into Germany and return to England.